-- Complete Plan, Specification and Estimate for advertisement for ten road projects for \$25 million to restore and improve roadway safety and pavement conditions. - Complete Plan, Specification and Estimate for advertisement for 12 flood control projects for \$11.9 million to restore and improve flood control channel capacity. - Finalize all required technical reports for submittal to Federal Emergency Management Agency in July 2009, for the Provisionally Accredited Levees in Zones 2, 3A, 5 and 6. - Complete the Zone 2 outreach portion of the revenue enhancement effort, ready for polling in 2009. - Continue to promote and provide safe routes to all schools by improving pedestrian and bicycle facilities throughout the Unincorporated Areas. - Begin roadway construction on the Vasco Road Safety Improvement Project. - Advertise Lewelling Boulevard widening and improvement project. - Continue to restore creeks to a natural state with improved wildlife habitat while maintaining the necessary flood protection and adhering to all local, State, and federal regulations. - Provide convenient and prompt plan review, permit issuance and next-day construction inspection services through the newly constructed One-Stop Permit Center located in Hayward.
+- Advertise ten road projects for \$25 million to restore and improve roadway safety and pavement conditions. - Advertise 12 flood control projects for \$11.9 million to restore and improve flood control channel capacity. - Finalize all required technical reports for submittal to Federal Emergency Management Agency in July 2009, for the Provisionally Accredited Levees in Zones 2, 3A, 5 and 6. - Complete the Zone 2 outreach and revenue enhancement effort, ready for the voter approval process in mid 2009. - Continue to promote and provide safe routes to all schools by improving pedestrian and bicycle facilities throughout the Unincorporated Areas. - Begin roadway construction on the Vasco Road Safety Improvement Project. - Advertise Lewelling Boulevard widening and improvement project. - Continue to restore creeks to a natural state with improved wildlife habitat while maintaining the necessary flood protection and adhering to all local, State, and federal regulations. - Provide convenient and prompt plan review, permit issuance and next-day construction inspection services through the newly constructed One-Stop Permit Center located in Hayward.